Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - North Dakota

 The POSC must include, but is not limited to, services and supports for the caregivers, including the following:

-• Referral to necessary substance use disorder treatment services
+• Referral to necessary substance use disorder treatment evaluation and compliance with recommendations

-• A list of phone numbers and contacts to call as a resource during a time of relapse and/or crisis or for general help with parenting issues
+• A list of phone numbers and contacts to call as a resource during a time of relapse or crisis or for general help with parenting issues

-• Referral/follow up to any needed physical health services
+• Referral or follow-up to any needed physical health services

 • Inclusion of safe care for the infant in any relapse plan developed for the parent